 Reddit is extensively visited by system administrators and system engineers in the market for enterprise hardware.
 Specifically, Reddit.com/r/hardwareswap , reddit.com/r/sysadmin, and reddit.com/r/homelab are three meccas for young hardware professionals.

 At the very least these can valuate your hardware and direct you even if you can’t find a buyer.
 You’ll want to ensure you vet a potential buyer’s profile and follow the guidelines for Hardwareswap’s trading market.

 IT Asset Disposition Services

 IT asset disposition(ITAD) vendors specialize in bulk value recovery of IT assets.
 They will typically pay you anywhere from a few days to a month after closing the server buyback deal, depending on the size of your lot.

 Some services will also be able to provide on-site logistics services and assist with tedious processes.
 For example, teardown, palletization, shipping, data erasure, and even discovery/ hardware refresh strategy.

 ITAD companies are in business to make profit, so you aren’t receiving the full value of the equipment.
 Still, the best ITAD vendors will be able to recover more value than you would expect anyways, so the end result is a mutually beneficial relationship.

 Do you want to know more about the future of data centers?
 Come read and learn about Defining Edge Computing and Edge Data Centers.

 If you’d like to receive a free quote for your equipment from a family owned ITAD vendor, fill out a form below!
 We’d love to hear from you.
-Visit Our Servers Page For More Information
+For more information visit our Server resale page.